CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

   statement;
 END IF;
 ```
-The condition is a boolean expression that evaluates to true or false, the statement only will be executed if the condition is true.
+The condition is a boolean expression that has to be evaluated as `true` or `false`, the statement will only be executed if the condition is `true`.

 2. IF THEN/ELSE
 ```sql